we all need a little help sometimes

 We all need a little help sometimes.

 The world can be a difficult place.
 Bosses have deadlines.
 Customers have expectations.
 Our car is making that funny noise again.
 I don’t know what to make for dinner.
-When will I find time to clean the toilets?
+When will we find time to clean the toilets?
 Homework is due and I haven’t even started on it.
-I need to write a speech for Toastmasters!
-And sometimes… I can’t tell if there’s soap in my hair.
+That presentation isn’t going to write itself!
+And sometimes… You just can’t tell if there’s soap in your hair.

 Perfect job results.
 Perfect customers.
 Perfect car.
 Perfect dinner.
 Perfect home.
 Perfect grades.